HOUSING & SHELTER

 Tel: (519)-439-4246 Ext.
 231

-- Provides housing and attendant services for physically disabled adults eighteen years and over in various locations throughout the city.
+- Provides housing and attendant services for adults with significant physical disabilities and frail seniors in various locations throughout the city.
 Rent is geared to income.
 24-hour attendant services available.
 Wheelchair accessibility.
 Self-referrals accepted.

 101-620 Colborne Street

 Participation House supports individuals with developmental disabilities and/or complex physical needs to live in their own homes, participate in community and enjoy life with family and friends.
 24-hour support services.